 Ant-Man/Scott Lang finally gets the partner he desperately needs in this Marvel sequel.
 Paul Rudd, Evangeline Lilly, Michael Douglas reprise their starring roles.

 In this third installment, Dracula (Adam Sandler) and the family go on a cruise, where Drac falls in love with the ship’s captain.
 His daughter Mavis’ (Selena Gomez) is not pleased.

+(*NOTE: This movie was unrated when this blog was initially published — it’s rated-R for mature content!)
 This coming-of-age comedy centers on a young teen (Elsie Fisher) who is trying to get through the last week of her awful eighth grade year.

 Teen Titans Go!
 To the Movies

 The popular animated TV series jumps to the big screen as the Teen Titans dreams of Hollywood stardom get sidetracked by their evil nemesis Slade.

 Ewan McGregor stars in this CGI/live-action film as the grown-up Christopher Robin from the A.A.
 Milne classic, who reunites with his old bear buddy to recapture the spirit of his youth.